awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Using_AWSCLI_To_Manage_WA_Reviews/2_create_workload.md

 ---

 ## Overview
-Well-Architected Reviews are conducted per workload .
+Well-Architected Reviews are conducted per workload.
 A workload identifies a set of components that deliver business value.
 The workload is usually the level of detail that business and technology leaders communicate about.
+Workloads vary in levels of architectural complexity, from static websites to architectures with multiple data stores and many components.

 ## Creating a workload
 1. We will start with creating a Well-Architected workload to use throughout this lab.